UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day2.md

     - we will talk about conda in few minutes which can be used for a lot of software packages

 8. How do I get cowsay on Saga? :D
-    - is it avaiable in EasyBuild? (sorry just kidding)
+    - is it available in EasyBuild? (sorry just kidding)
         - Yes it is. `eb cowsay-3.04.eb`
         - Cowsay is a simple perl script /usr/bin/cowsay (if installed by system as rpm).